Pedro de Lisperguer

-Pedro de Lisperguer von Wittenberg y Bírlinguer (born Peter Lißberg 1535 in Worms, Germany, died 1604 in Lima, Peru) was a German conquistador who participated in the Conquest of Chile.
+Pedro de Lisperguer von Wittenberg y Bírlinguer (born Peter Lißberg; 1535–1604) was a German conquistador who participated in the Conquest of Chile.
 He is the patriarch of a highly influential family in Colonial Chile, where he was a part of the colonial aristocracy, holding important positions in administration and the military, and amassing an immense fortune.
 He arrived to Chile in the 1550s after Emperor Charles V authorized him to depart from Peru.
 Through his numerous descendants, he established a powerful family clan that wielded extraordinary influence in Chile for nearly two centuries.
 Catalina de los Ríos y Lisperguer was his granddaughter.

 Life and work

 Background

 He was born in 1535 in Worms, Germany, and was the son of councilman Peter Birling (born 1503) and his wife, Catarina Lißberg.
 He had a younger brother named Peter Birling (born 1538).
 His paternal grandfather was Jacob Birling (born 1475), who was related to the princes of Saxony-Wittenberg.